hejjack/trlx_GC-MS_BART/README.md

 [![DOI](https://zenodo.org/badge/545104023.svg)](https://zenodo.org/badge/latestdoi/545104023)

-# Transformer Reinforcement Learning X
+# Transformer Reinforcement Learning X (Original README)

 trlX is a distributed training framework designed from the ground up to focus on fine-tuning large language models with reinforcement learning using either a provided reward function or a reward-labeled dataset.